Stovetop Tea Kettles vs. Electric Kettles: Pros and Cons

 Pros:

-• Precision and versatility: Temperature control and keep-warm functions allow you to customize your brewing experience based on the specific requirements of different beverages.
+• Precision and Versatility: Advanced models come with temperature control and keep-warm functions, allowing you to tailor your brewing experience to different types of beverages.

 Cons: